 I Study the Global Mobility of Capital and Labor

-I am a PhD Candidate in Political Science at Harvard’s Department of Government.
-Trained in both Comparative Politics and International Relations, I work at the intersection of International and Comparative Political Economy, focusing on the politics of capital and labor in the context of globalization.
+I am a Ph.D.
+Candidate in Political Science at Harvard University’s Department of Government.
+Trained in both Comparative Politics and International Relations, I study the intersection of international and comparative political economy, with a focus on the politics of capital mobility, labor, and regulation in the context of globalization.

-the causes and impacts of global production and foreign direct investment
+The causes and impacts of foreign direct investment (FDI) and global production

 I have regional expertise in China and Japan and have also conducted fieldwork in Indonesia and Vietnam to study foreign firms there.